jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 ### 3. Create Network Security Groups

-Before create the wrapper module, must be created submodules to provisioning Network Security Groups [NSG].
-The _NSG_ it's a component to implement traffic rules for each network.
+Before creating the wrapper module, submodules must be created to provisioning Network Security Groups [NSG].
+The _NSG_ is a component to implement traffic rules for each network.
 The following steps will create each one:

 #### 3.1 Create module _nsg-generator-std_